Toadfish

-Toadfish is the common name for a variety of species from several different families of fish, usually because of their toad-like appearance.
-"Dogfish" is a name for certain species along the gulf coast.
+Toadfish is the common name for a variety of species from several different families of fish, usually because of their toad-like appearance or calls using their swimbladder.

-Dolphin-Toadfish relationship

-Toadfish make up a notable portion of the dolphin's diet, approximately 13%.
-Scientific experiments have shown that the mating call of the toadfish alerts dolphin predators to the fish's location.
-Similarly, the sounds caused by the dolphin when hunting its prey alert toadfish to the location of the predators and cause the fish to silence their mating call.
-Male toadfish will reduce their mating calls by up to 50% when they hear the low sound of a dolphin's "pop".

 Batrachoididae

-The entire family Batrachoididae are called toadfishes.
-They are benthic ambush predators, known for their ability to produce sound with their swim bladders.
+The entire family Batrachoididae are typically called toadfishes.
+They are benthic ambush predators, known for their ability to produce sound with their swim bladders; the midshipmen are especially well-known for this ability.

 Tetraodontidae

-The name "toadfish" is applied to some species of the family Tetraodontidae, including:
+The name toadfish is applied to some species of the family Tetraodontidae, including: